Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Neural Concept Verifier (NCV)

-The second core component of \method is a verifiable classifier of the Merlin-Arthur (MA) setup \citep{pmlr-v238-waldchen24a} originally inspired by Interactive Proof Systems~\citep{goldwasserproofs}.
+The second core component of \method is a interpretable classifier of the Merlin-Arthur setup \citep{pmlr-v238-waldchen24a} originally inspired by Interactive Proof Systems~\citep{goldwasserproofs}.
 This setup generally formalizes the idea of proving that a classification decision is supported by a sparse and informative set of features.

-In \method, specifically, two competing provers, Merlin and Morgana, select concept subsets either to support or mislead classification, respectively.
-The verifier, Arthur, then makes predictions based solely on these masked concepts (often denoted as ``certificates'' in PVG literature) without knowledge of the selector's intent.
-Formally, each prover outputs a sparse binary mask with $m$ active entries, producing selected subsets:

-where $\mathbf{c}$ is the concept encoding from extractor $g$, and $\odot$ denotes element-wise masking.
-Notably, all three agents represent differentiable neural models, with Arthur specifically representing a non-linear model.
+In \method, specifically, two competing provers, \textbf{Merlin} and \textbf{Morgana}, select concept subsets either to support or mislead classification, respectively.
+The verifier, Arthur, then makes predictions based solely on these masked concepts without knowledge of the prover's intent.
+Formally, each prover outputs a sparse binary mask with $m$ active entries, producing Merlin's cooperative subset $S = M(\mathbf{c}) \odot \mathbf{c}$ and Morgana's adversarial subset $\widehat S = \widehat{M}(\mathbf{c}) \odot \mathbf{c}$, where $\mathbf{c}$ is the concept encoding from extractor $g$, and $\odot$ denotes element-wise masking.
+Notably, all three modules are differentiable nonlinear models.

-This interactive setup enables two key metrics: (i) \textbf{completeness}, \ie, the probability that Arthur correctly classifies the input when using Merlin’s selected features and (ii) \textbf{soundness}, \ie, the probability that Arthur avoids incorrect classification when using Morgana’s features, either by giving the correct class or opting for a rejection.
-Overall, these components in \method ensure that only sparse, faithful concept subsets are used and can be inspected for final predictions.
+This interactive setup enables two key metrics: \textit{completeness} and \textit{soundness}.
+With Merlin's subset $S$ and Morgana's subset $\widehat{S}$, we define

+where $\bot$ denotes the rejection class.
+Intuitively, completeness measures how often Arthur can recover the true label from Merlin's sparse, helpful concepts (similar to standard accuracy), while soundness measures how often Arthur can avoid committing to a wrong label under Morgana's misleading subset, either by staying correct or abstaining (\cf \autoref{app:theory} for the theoretical interpretation).

+Furthermore, sparsity has recently become central in concept-based models, as large concept spaces require sparse predictions for interpretability.
+Prior work \citep{bhalla2024interpreting, de2025towards} achieves this by regularizing the concept space itself, restricting the number of active concepts before training the classifier.
+In contrast, \method keeps the concept space fully expressive and enforces sparsity only in the concepts passed to the classifier.